tstran155/Segmentation-of-satellite-images-of-water-bodies/README.md

 a) Define baseline model

-b) Train and make predictions
+b) Fit model to data sets

+5. Improved baseline models

+Dropout regularization and data augmentation

-5. Finalize Model
+6. Finalize Model

 a) Predictions on new images

 b) Save the model for later use

-6. Conclusions
+7. Conclusions